 “That’s not what I meant”

 “I should’ve just kept my mouth shut!”

 If the comments above sound familiar, if you’ve heard them or said them, chances are…at least one of you, probably both of you, do not feel safe in your relationship.

 When working with a new couple, one of the standard questions I ask is, “do you feel safe in your relationship?”

-Usually people think I am talking about domestic violence in the form of physical violence (which I do ask more explicitly with a different question).
-When I ask if each partner in the couple relationship feels safe, I am referring to some of the following:
+When talking about safety in a relationship, physical safety is what licensed professionals are trained to screen for during an initial couples session, however physical safety is not the only form of safety needed in a healthy relationship.
+When I ask if each partner in the couple relationship feels safe, I am also referring to emotional safety which include some of the following:

 According to the merriam-webster dictionary the definition of safety is “freedom from harm or danger : the state of being safe. : the state of not being dangerous or harmful. : a place that is free from harm or danger : a safe place.”

 Maslow believed that people’s behaviors are motivated through different stages of five needs.
 The second stage of the hierarchy of needs being safety and security (emotional safety included), the third love and belonging, and the forth being esteem (accepted and valued by others).

 As you move through stage 2 through stage 4, there is a strong connection to feeling emotionally safe, loved and connected, and valued by others.
 If we think about that in the context of our romantic relationships, it seems reasonable to believe that if we are not having those needs met, it will show up in our behavior in a negative or maladaptive way.
 If those needs are being met, the behavior will probably be more loving, trusting, and positive.